jadu/pulsar/docs/04_Form_helper/03_End.md

 ## Ending forms

-Closes a form with the desired submit actions.
+Closes a form with the desired submit actions, usually used in conjunction with [submit inputs](./Submit).

 ----